 Artichokes are the best option to reduce uric acid levels.
 They contain many minerals, vitamins, and antioxidants.
 They are also rich in fiber and protein.

-Thanks to its diuretic properties, this food not only will help you eliminate uric acid but will also eliminate many toxins through the urine.
+Thanks to its diuretic properties, this food not only will help you eliminate uric acid but will also eliminate many toxins through your urine.

 The best way to consume artichokes is to take advantage of all of their properties in the following way:

 Ingredients and preparation

 - Use a little over a pound of avocados.

 - Wash the artichokes before cooking.